wp-plugins/amazon-link/readme.txt

 * Make template names case insensitive
 * Added debug output option to help diagnosis of problems
+* Add notes to options page to highlight AWS requirements
+* Disable Search options on page/post edit screens if AWS keys not entered
 * Bug Fix - Only do 'live' data lookups when activated
 * Bug Fix - Improve ability of shortcode settings to override global settings when generating template links
-* Bug Fix - If product not available in locale, use authors locale.
+* Bug Fix - If product not available in locale, use author's locale.
+Thanks to [Sandie](http://www.gardeningwormcomposting.com/) for highlighting.
-* Bug Fix - Improve handling of failed ASIN lookups
+* Bug Fix - Improve handling of failed ASIN lookups.
+Thanks to [Matt](http://www.brividogiallo.biz/) for bring to my attention.
 * Bug Fix - Correct usage of activation hook, and add upgrade checks